Skip to main content

 What is acceptable attendance?

-Our School expects all pupils to aim for 100% attendance.
+• Our school expects all pupils to aim for 100 per cent attendance.

-We will closely be monitoring attendance and we will inform you if your child’s attendance falls below 95%.
+• We will closely monitor attendance and inform you if your child’s attendance falls below 95 per cent.

-Attendance that falls below 90% is classed as persistent absence (PA) and if this occurs we will request a meeting to discuss the reasons why the child’s attendance continues to be below the expected minimum.
+• Attendance that falls below 90 per cent is classed as persistent absence (PA); if this occurs, we will request a meeting to discuss the reasons why attendance continues to be below the expected minimum.

 Punctuality